Pckool/printerjs/README.md

-# Print HTML Element
+# PrinterJS

-Prints the HTML of a provided element.
+A module created to help with printing elements on an html page in an easy and intuative way.

-Originally forked from [print-html-element](https://github.com/rpdasilva/print-html-element#readme) continue development.
+Originally forked from [print-html-element](https://github.com/rpdasilva/print-html-element) continue development.

 This fork's main improvement is the use of typescript over vanilla js.
 I will continue to itterate over this to add the intended 'future functionality' of the original author.